sqlsunday.com

 Things that are not included in AGs include logins, SQL Server Agent jobs, SSIS packages stored in SQL Server, linked servers and server settings.
 You could sync these manually (as is often the case), but wouldn’t you just love to have an automated process do all this for you?

-This is the first post in a series on synchronizing stuff between Availability Groups, and in this installment, we’ll look at logins.
+In this post, we’ll look at logins.
 For the sake of simplicity, I’ll assume that you have a primary replica with a single AG and any number of secondary replicas.
 The logic holds true if you have multiple AGs, it just gets trickier.

 The SQL Server security model, part 1: principals